D443/oms-happathon/design/happathon-app-specs.md

 * User should be interruped (e.g., an alert), when the surveys pop up, to get data reflecting different situations.
 * User sees engaging/interesting updated visualizations after every successful survey completion
 * User can easily get started using the app (needs clearer definition)
+* User should be able to "unlock" new visualizations over time to maintain interest until the necessary survey period is done.

+Milestone: Personal Happiness (Well-being) Indicator Score
+* User who has unlocked all visualizations should continue receiving data about their well-being state without filling out any surveys.